OWASP/www-project-cyber-controls-matrix/tab_faq.md

 * **Will the OCCM automate control selection, documentation, and other aspects of my program?**

   - No. The OCCM is a documentation project driven by code and rich data.
-Its singular focus is to provide valuable information to assist in implementing and complying with cyber controls across multiple control sets / standards / frameworks.
+Its singular focus is to provide valuable information to assist in implementing and complying with cyber controls across multiple standards / control sets / frameworks.
   - However, we hope that all types of software will use and leverage the OCCM.
 The OCCM and its content is a gift to the cyber industry; freely licensed for commercial, non-commercial, and government use, with the only stipulation being required attribution.

 * **Why the name OWASP Cyber Controls Matrix (OCCM)?**

   - OWASP for the OWASP Foundation hosting and supporting the project.
   - Cyber because it represents both IT and Cybersecurity.
 While it is a common buzzword, "cyber" is a single word that represents both.
-  - Controls because these are the individual, measurable items within a Control Set / Framework.
+  - Controls because these are the individual, measurable items within a control set / framework.
   - Matrix because the output is a mapping table between every Control and every other Control.
 Even though arriving at that table requires a specific process, we did not want any distraction from that output by calling it (yet another) a Framework or Methodology.
   - Apologies to the CSA Cloud Controls Matrix (CSA CCM).
 We tried to avoid using CCM.
 We really did.
 At least we're OCCM.